tinygo-org/tinygo-site/content/microcontrollers/machine/itsybitsy-nrf52840.md

 func (spi SPI) Tx(w, r []byte) error
 ```

 Tx handles read/write operation for SPI interface.
-Since SPI is a syncronous write/read
+Since SPI is a syncronous
-interface, there must always be the same number of bytes written as bytes read.
+write/read interface, there must always be the same number of bytes written
-The Tx method knows about this, and offers a few different ways of calling it.

-This form sends the bytes in tx buffer, putting the resulting bytes read into the rx buffer.
-Note that the tx and rx buffers must be the same size:

-		spi.Tx(tx, rx)

-This form sends the tx buffer, ignoring the result.
-Useful for sending "commands" that return zeros
-until all the bytes in the command packet have been received:

-		spi.Tx(tx, nil)

-This form sends zeros, putting the result into the rx buffer.
-Good for reading a "result packet":

-		spi.Tx(nil, rx)
+as bytes read.
+Therefore, if the number of bytes don't match it will be
+padded until they fit: if len(w) > len(r) the extra bytes received will be
+dropped and if len(w) < len(r) extra 0 bytes will be sent.